Pat’s Care Home Success Lands Major Award Win

 “This win also acknowledges the often unseen role that care home teams play in helping people to live fulfilled and happy lives.

 A Scottish Care spokesperson said: “Staff in our care homes are real unsung heroes, making an enormous difference to the lives of those they look after, and it is just fantastic that Scottish Care have this annual opportunity to reward and recognise their contributions.
 The Awards are our way of saying thank you.”

-For information on how Holyrood Partnership can deliver results for you contact us by filling in the form below:
+For information on how Holyrood PR can deliver results for you contact us by filling in the form below: